-In addition to delivering fonts to your websites, Typekit also syncs fonts for use a wide range of applications, such as Photoshop, Illustrator, InDesign, Microsoft Office, and iWork.
+In addition to delivering fonts to your websites, Typekit also syncs fonts for use in a wide range of applications, such as Photoshop, Illustrator, InDesign, Microsoft Office, and iWork.
 You can use synced fonts for print design, website mockups, word processing, and more.